python-packaging-tutorial/python-packaging-tutorial/sphinx_presentation/source/setup_py.rst

 And every module has a ``__file__`` name that points to the path it lives in.
 This lets you add paths relative to where you are, etc.

-*NOTE* it's usually better to use setuptools' "develop" mode instead -- see below.
+*NOTE:*  it's usually better to use setuptools' "develop" mode instead -- see below.

 Building Your Own Package